mattermost/docs/source/process/new-bug-tickets.rst

 2. Confirm the bug is not a confidential issue
 ---------------------------------------------------------

- - If your issue involves security, or includes confidential information or customer information, please mark the bug ticket as internal.
+ - If your issue involves security or if it involves confidential information or customer information, please mark the bug ticket as internal.

 3. Information needed on Mattermost bug tickets
 ---------------------------------------------------------